RathodAnilT/PHP-Tutorial/README.md

 - For a complete reference of all string functions, go to our complete PHP String Reference.
 ## PHP - Slicing Strings
 ## Slicing
+- You can return a range of characters by using the substr() function.